Krrish1999/SerenityAI/README.md

-# MindWell - Mental Health & Wellness Platform
+# Serenity Ai - Mental Health & Wellness Platform

-MindWell is a comprehensive mental health and wellness platform designed to connect users with professional therapists, provide tools for self-care, and offer accessible resources for improved mental well-being.
-It aims to empower individuals on their journey to mental wellness through a secure, intuitive, and feature-rich application.
+Serenity Ai is a comprehensive mental health and wellness platform designed to connect users with professional therapists, provide tools for self-care, and offer accessible resources for improved mental well-being.
+Our mission is to empower individuals on their journey to mental wellness through a secure, intuitive, and feature-rich application.

 ## ✨ Features

-MindWell is built with a robust set of features catering to both patients seeking support and therapists providing services.
+Serenity Ai is built with a robust set of features catering to both patients seeking support and therapists providing services.

 ### 🔐 User Management & Authentication